-- Streetscape enhancements along Vulcan Street.
-Vulcan serves as a major east-west pedestrian connector Downtown.
+- Vulcan serves as a major east-west pedestrian connector Downtown.
 The new development along the northern side of Vulcan should include adequate setbacks to accommodate an expanded pedestrian space in accordance with prescribed design directives (see Design Priorities that follow).
-This enhanced street space should serve as a connector of all of the north-south pedestrian corridors, from Clinton Street to City Hall. - (2) Improved public space at the intersection of St. Charles and Vulcan Streets.
+This enhanced street space should serve as a connector of all of the north-south pedestrian corridors, from Clinton Street to City Hall. - 2 Improved public space at the intersection of St. Charles and Vulcan Streets.
 The intersection of St. Charles and Vulcan provides opportunity for creation of a public gathering space within this area of Downtown.
-This space should define a terminus for St. Charles Street and direct traffic eastward and westward. - (3) Enhancement of Baylor Street.
+This space should define a terminus for St. Charles Street and direct traffic eastward and westward. - 3 Enhancement of Baylor Street.
 Creation of a convertible street thoroughfare designed for both pedestrian and vehicular use.